LevelUpMarketers/tta-management-plugin/docs/MemberDashboard.md

 ## Past Events Tab

 Past events show the same details as upcoming events.
 To keep the database small, events more than three days past are moved to an `tta_events_archive` table by a daily cron job.
 The dashboard transparently queries both the current events table and this archive so members can always view their history.

+## Billing & Membership Info

+The plugin stores each member's Authorize.Net subscription ID in the `tta_members.subscription_id` column.
+This identifier will allow members to cancel their plan directly from the dashboard in a future update and enables an admin report of all active subscriptions.